Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to many Facebook users in Vietnam, the logging out of this social network appeared on all mobile devices and computers on the evening of March 5.

-Many users have tried to log back into their Facebook accounts but failed even though they entered the correct password.
-Changing the password also does not help users log back into Facebook.
+Many users tried to log back into their Facebook accounts but were unsuccessful even though they entered the correct password.
+Changing the password also did not help users log back into Facebook.

-Logging into Facebook through different devices also failed, whether using a mobile phone or a computer.
+Logging into Facebook through different devices also failed whether using mobile phones or computers.
 It took nearly 2 hours for users to be able to log in again.

 Source